 However, to be successful in a rapidly-changing scenario of the world, the Department of Geology is prepared for changing challenges in the societies, the university and the disciplines of Geology itself.

 The total seats available for M.Sc.
 Geology programme is 36 (30 open + 6 self finance seats) and the selection process based on the UGC guidelines.
-The admission under Ph.D. programme is following the norms published by UGC in 2016.
+The admission under Ph.D. programmes is as per the norms established by UGC time to time.

 The research areas offered by the Department are Petrology, Geochemistry, Sedimentology, Paleontology, Palaeomagnetism and Magnetostratigraphy, Morphotectonics and watershed Management, Hydrogeology, Landslides and remote sensing and soil studies.
-Interdisciplinary research with the Departments of Chemistry and Physics are being actively pursued in the fields of groundwater and seismology, respectively.
-Presently, 17 full-time and 8 part-time scholars are working for their Ph.D. degree.
+Collaborative research under Ph.D.
+Programme is in existence with organization viz.
+IIT Bombay, Mumbai, NIT Patna, University of Pune, Dr. H. S. Gaur University, Sagar, University of Lucknow etc. Presently, 17 full-time and 8 part-time scholars are working for their Ph.D. degree.
 All the faculty members have been generated research grants funded by DST, UGC and MoES., etc.